statsmaths/blog/_posts/2017-06-08-dtv-face-detection.md

 dlib is a C++ library that has a fantastic track record, but uses some older techniques such as HOG detectors rather than neural networks.
-It would be interesting to see how well it stacks up to the propretary algorithms used by Facebook, Apple, and Google.
+It would be interesting to see how well it stacks up to the proprietary algorithms used by Facebook, Apple, and Google.

 Excited to see the results, I ran the OpenFace library over a few still